Hyeok Hweon Kang

 Courses Taught

-"Kitchen, Studio, Factory: Making in East Asia” (Undergraduate Seminar)
+"Kitchen, Studio, Factory: Making in East Asia” (Undergraduate Lecture)

-“Nature, Technology, and Medicine in Korea” (Undergraduate Research Seminar)
+“Nature, Technology, and Medicine in Korea” (Undergraduate Research / Graduate Seminar)